Linux admin notes - health and statistics

 smem

-So smem goes through all the memory maps, and ends up with a new metric, PSS (proportional set size), where the total does add up correctly, by reporting SHM spread among all its users.
+So tools like smem go through all the memory maps, and ends up with a new metric, PSS (proportional set size), where the total does add up correctly, by reporting SHM spread among all its users.

-Which is fake, but adds up correctly, and is a more meaningful figurefor a quick glance.
+Which is fake, but is a more meaningful figure for quick-glance summaries.

 Tools